 Prepare for the hunt

-If the numbers make sense for you, taking a few steps at the beginning of the homebuying process can save you time, money and aggravation.
+If the numbers make sense for you, making these additional moves at the very beginning of the purchase process can save you time, money and aggravation.

-1. Examine your credit.
-Right now, blemished credit or the inability to make substantial down payment can put the kibosh on your homeownership plans.
-That's why it pays to look at your creditworthiness early in the home-buying process.
-Get your free annual credit report and comb through it for errors and unresolved issues.
+8. Examine your credit.
+Blemished credit or the inability to make a substantial down payment can put the kibosh on your homeownership plans.
+That's why it pays to look at your creditworthiness early in the homebuying process.
+Get your free annual credit report and examine it for errors and unresolved issues.
 If you find mistakes, contact the credit reporting bureau to make sure they are corrected.
-It's also a good idea to get your FICO score, which will cost you a small fee.
+It's also a good idea to get your FICO credit score, which will cost you a small fee.

-2. Get your docs in a row.
-Collect pay stubs, bank account statements, W-2s, tax returns for the last two years, statements from current loans and credit lines, and names and addresses of your landlords for the past two years.
-Have them ready to show to the lender.
-This may seem like a lot, but in this age of tight credit, don't be surprised if your lender needs a lot in the way of documentation.
+9. Get your docs in a row.
+Collect pay stubs, bank account statements, W-2s, tax returns for the past two years, statements from current loans and credit lines, and names and addresses of your landlords for the past two years.
+Have all of that paperwork ready for the lender.
+It may seem like a lot, but in this age of tight credit, don't be surprised if your lender wants a lot of documentation.

-4. If at first you don't succeed, try, try ... the government?
-If you can't find a bank willing to lend to you -- and in the current tight credit market, it's possible you won't -- consider getting an FHA loan.
+11. If at first you don't succeed, try, try ... the government?
+If you can't find a bank willing to lend to you — and in the current tight credit market, it's possible you won't — consider getting an FHA loan.
 The Federal Housing Administration has a program that insures the mortgages of many first-time homebuyers.
 As a result of this guarantee, lenders who might otherwise feel queasy about your qualifications will be more inclined to lend to you.
-As a bonus, the FHA only requires a 3 percent to 3.5 percent down payment from first-time homebuyers.
-You can find lenders that work with the FHA in communities across the nation.
+As a bonus, the FHA requires a down payment of only 3.5 percent from first-time homebuyers.